 - Best things to do

-- Walk around Old San Juan
+- Walk around colorful streets of Old San Juan

 - Take a stroll to the historical and cultural site Castillo San Felipe del Marro (slippery when it rains, very windy – skirts and dresses are not recommended)